ShohagKaisar/Assignment-5-Donation-App-with-JS/readme.md

 ## Design

-- **Navbar**: Create a visually appealing navbar with the following structure:
+- **Navbar**: Create a visually appealing navbar with the following structure:✔️
   - Logo positioned in the middle. ✔️
   - "Blog" button on the left.✔️
   - Account balance with a coin icon on the right.✔️
   - "Donation" and "History" buttons in the center (as per Figma).✔️
-- **Donation Cards**: Create 3 donation cards with the following details:
+- **Donation Cards**: Create 3 donation cards with the following details:✔️
   - Image on the left.✔️
   - Donation title.✔️
   - Donation info.✔️